mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 ADC Quantization Noise (and why you don't need to care any more)
 ----------------------------------------------------------------

-While there are several obvious noise sources in Figure X, one that is often either ignored or over-emphasized is the number of bits in the ADC's digital output.
+While there are several obvious noise sources in Figure :ref:`mixmode`, one that is often either ignored or over-emphasized is the number of bits in the ADC's digital output.
 Historically, an ADC's "number of bits" was considered the ultimate figure of merit, where a 16-bit converter was obviously 4 times better than a 14-bit converter.
 But in the case of modern, high-resolution converters, the “number of bits” can be safely ignored.
 Note a general principle of signal chain design:

 “The input noise of one stage should be somewhat lower than the output noise of the preceding stage”

 The number of ADC bits, and the full-scale input range, determine the ADC’s quantization noise (refer to background references).
 While quantization noise has different characteristics than thermal noise, it is still just another noise source and is subject to the same principle.
-Referring back to Figure 7, the sensor's 0 to 0.5V output range is amplified to match the ADC's input range of 0 to 5V, and one of three digital output options may be chosen:
+The sensor in Figure :ref:`mixmode` has a 0 to 0.5V output range, which is amplified to match the ADC's input range of 0 to 5V, and one of three digital output options may be chosen:

 -  Infinity-bits
 -  16-bits